Elhameed/ALU-PYQUEST/README.md

 - [Acknowlegdement](#acknowledgement)

 ## Overview
+"ALU PyQuest" is a Python-based scavenger hunt-style game designed for Software Engineering students to reinforce their understanding of the Python curriculum.
+The game presents a series of questions from beginner's to advanced level, with a limited time to answer each question.
+The program utilizes Python functions such as Input/Output, loops, conditional statements, data structures, exception handling, scoring system, and a high score feature to check your scores to provide an interactive and fun learning experience for students.

 ## Prerequisites 📋
 Before installing ALU-PYQUEST, you will need to have pip installed.
 To check if you have pip installed, open your terminal window and run the following command: